AND-OR-invert

-AND-OR-invert (AOI) logic and AOI gates are two-level compound (or complex) logic functions constructed from the combination of one or more AND gates followed by a NOR gate (equivalent to an OR gate through an Inverter gate, which is the "OI" part of "AOI").
+AND-OR-invert (AOI) logic and AOI gates are two-level compound (or complex) logic functions constructed from the combination of one or more AND gates followed by a NOR gate (equivalent to an OR gate through an inverter gate, which is the "OI" part of "AOI").
 Construction of AOI cells is particularly efficient using CMOS technology, where the total number of transistor gates can be compared to the same construction using NAND logic or NOR logic.
 The complement of AOI logic is OR-AND-invert (OAI) logic, where the OR gates precede a NAND gate.
+These types of logic devices are useful to convert logic equations from Karnaugh and Quine–McCluskey logic reductions.

 Overview

 Most logic optimization result in a sum-of-products or product-of-sums logic expression.

 AOI is used for sum-of-products, the variables are ANDed to form minterms which are ORed together then inverted: